British Royal Train: Locomotives nominated for the Royal Train

-Although railways often had nominated locomotives for hauling the Royal Train (with special high maintenance regimes), no locomotives were dedicated solely to the train until the 1990s, when two Class 47 locomotives were painted in the claret livery of the Royal Household and were dedicated solely to Royal Train duty until they were replaced in 2003 by two Class 67 locomotives, both operated by EWS (now DB Cargo UK).
+Although railways often had nominated locomotives for hauling the Royal Train (with special high maintenance regimes), no locomotives were dedicated solely to the train until the 1990s, when two Class 47 locomotives were painted in the claret livery of the Royal Household.
+They were replaced in 2003 by two Class 67 locomotives, both operated by EWS (now DB Cargo UK).
 The new locomotives are often used for special charter train services and on other occasional passenger services when not required.
 Occasionally the Royal Train is hauled by other engines.

 Locomotives nominated for working the Royal Train have included: